ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 roslaunch a1_cpp a1_ctrl.launch type:=gazebo solver_type:=mpc # solver_type can be qp or mpc
 ```

 Now, the controller engages the robot in Gazebo.
 The robot has two modes: "stand" (default) and "walk".
 The robot still stands at the beginning.
-Due to the performance variation of different computers, your robot may be not very stable when standing up, you can use the two unitree_controller commands we mentioned above the adjust the robot to make it stands up.
+If using QP controller, your robot may be not very stable when standing up, you can use the two unitree_controller commands we mentioned above the adjust the robot to make it stands up first.
+The Convex MPC controller is more stable.

+Different computers have different performance.
+If the robot is very unstable, chances are the simulation parameters of the Gazebo needs to be tuned (unitree_ros/unitree_gazebo/worlds).
+See [Gazebo tutorial](https://gazebosim.org/tutorials?tut=physics_params&cat=physics) for more information.

 If there is a USB joystick connects to the host computer.
-The docker should be able to see it.
-And we can read its data in the docker.
+The docker should be able to see it (because when we run the docker container, we use **--device /dev/input** to map USB input devices into the docker).
+So we can read its data in the docker.
 Open another terminal
 ```shell
 ssh root@localhost -p2233
 rosrun joy joy_node